- How is breast cancer treated?

 - An AI for 5 years

 The AIs tend to have fewer serious side effects than tamoxifen—they don't cause uterine cancers and very rarely cause blood clots.
 They can, however, cause muscle pain and joint stiffness and/or pain.
 The joint pain may be similar to a new feeling of having arthritis in many different joints at one time.
 This side effect may improve by switching to a different AI, but it has led some women to stop drug treatment.
-If this occurs, most doctors recommend using tamoxifen to complete 5 years of hormone treatment.
+If this happens, most doctors recommend using tamoxifen to complete 5 years of hormone treatment.

 Chemotherapy drugs may also damage the ovaries of pre-menopausal women so they no longer produce estrogen.
 In some women, ovarian function returns months or years later, but in others, the damage to the ovaries is permanent and leads to menopause.
 This can sometimes be a helpful (if unintended) consequence of chemotherapy with regard to breast cancer treatment, although it leaves the woman infertile.